-In fact, under CALCRIM 3428 Jury Instructions it states “You have heard evidence that the defendant may have suffered from a mental.
-You may consider this evidence only for the limited purpose of deciding whether, at the time of the charged crime, the defendant acted with the intentor mental state required for that crime.”
+In fact, under CALCRIM 3428 Jury Instructions it states “You heard evidence the defendant might have suffered from a mental disorder.
+You can consider this evidence for limited purpose for deciding whether the defendant acted with the intent required for that crime.”

 But if on the other hand, you’re doing something that simply doesn’t make any sense, you’re never going to be able to get out of it because you’re not going to be able to get away, you’re not benefiting in any way, then that starts to put the tentacles out there for an impairment defense.

 Knowing Right From Wrong

 The bottom line is, when we commit any criminal act we’ve got to have the ability to know right from wrong and if somebody is operating under some impairment — whether it be alcohol use, whether it be a mental impairment — there’s all sorts of different impairments that can come up in these criminal defense cases in the San Fernando Valley- that’s when you really need to sit down with an attorney and talk to them about it.

 I discuss these cases all the time and I’m going to have a good feel, having done this for twenty-five years, whether you really do have an impairment defense or not.

 If you do have an impairment defense, then we’re going to see how we can prove that.
 In other words, we may get experts involved.
 We may get a psychiatrist or psychologist to evaluate you, write a report and start to begin to lay the foundation for the defense, because you can’t just claim you’re impaired and that’s the end of it.
 You have to prove it.